jbcodeforce/ML-studies/docs/coding/langchain.md

 * [LLMRouterChain](https://api.python.langchain.com/en/latest/chains/langchain.chains.router.llm_router.LLMRouterChain.html#langchain.chains.router.llm_router.LLMRouterChain) is a chain that outputs the name of a destination chain and the inputs to it.

 * [LangChain Expression Language](https://python.langchain.com/docs/expression_language/) is a declarative way to define chains.
+It looks similar to Unix shell pipe: input for one runnable comes from the output of predecessor (This is why prompt below is a runnable).

     ```python
     # a chain definition using Langchain expression language